Sean Hingorani

 Sean Hingorani (born October 13, 2006) is an American professional stock car racing driver.
-He competes full-time in the ARCA Menards Series East and West, as well part-time in the ARCA Menards Series, driving the No. 15 Toyota Camry for Venturini Motorsports.
+He last competed part-time in the ARCA Menards Series, driving the No. 61 Toyota Camry for Hattori Racing Enterprises and the No. 20 Camry for Venturini Motorsports, and full-time in the ARCA Menards Series West, driving the No. 61 for HRE, the No. 24 Chevrolet SS for Sigma Performance Services, the No. 5 Camry for Jerry Pitts Racing, and the No. 15 Camry for Venturini Motorsports.
+He is the 2023 and 2024 ARCA Menards Series West champion.

 Racing career

-Hingorani had raced in the Southwest for the majority of his early racing career, running legends cars in 2021, whilst running the Silver State Road Course Championship, where he would win the championship.
+Hingorani raced in the Southwest for the majority of his early racing career, running Legends cars in 2021, while running the Silver State Road Course Championship, where he won the championship.

-In 2022, Hingorani would make his ARCA Menards Series West debut at Evergreen Speedway, driving the No. 4 Toyota for Eric Nascimento, whose team Hingorani had raced for in late-model competition.
-In the race, he would start seventh, and would finish 14th due to a crash while running in the top-five.
+In 2022, Hingorani made his ARCA Menards Series West debut at Evergreen Speedway, driving the No. 4 Toyota for Eric Nascimento, whose team Hingorani had raced for in late-model competition.
+In the race, he started seventh, and finished 14th due to a crash while running in the top-five.
 He would make four more starts that year, qualifying in the top ten three times, and achieving a best finish of 12th at Portland International Raceway.

 On January 18, 2023, it was announced that Hingorani would run in the ARCA Menards Series East full-time for Venturini Motorsports in the No. 15 Toyota.
 On February 15, it was announced that Hingorani would also compete full time in the ARCA Menards Series West as well, running for both East and West championships.
+On July 7, Hingorani was involved in an accident near the closing laps of the Zinsser SmartCoat 150 at Mid-Ohio with teammate Dean Thompson.
+Thompson was coming around to put Hingorani a lap down before Hingorani intentionally forced Thompson off the track.
+Hingorani was already summoned to the ARCA Menards officials hauler for an incident earlier in the race between him and Bob Schacht.
+On July 10, it was announced that Hingorani was suspended for one race (the main and East series combo race at Iowa), and was placed on probation for the rest of the season following the incident.
+Because Iowa was the fifth race of the East Series season, he would miss out on the 50-point bonus, which is given to every driver who competes in the first five races of the season, ultimately knocking him out of championship contention.